- Heavy Hauling

 The Community Development Department administers permits that govern activity in the public right-of-way.
+Beverly Hills Municipal Code Section 8-2-1 outlines when a public right-of-way use or utility permit is required.
 The following permit services are available:

 No separate permit is required for construction-related hauling.
 The hauling of construction debris, material, or equipment is regulated in conjunction with Building, Grading, Demolition, or Public Right-of-Way Use permits.

 Permit applicants are responsible for abiding by all hauling conditions listed on the aforementioned construction permits.

 Vehicles exceeding 6,000 lbs. (gross vehicle weight), or wider than 8'-6", may only travel on streets designated for heavy vehicle usage (also reference the Approved Heavy Haul Street Map at right).

 If it is necessary for a vehicle to deviate from the designated streets to reach its destination address, the vehicle shall travel by a route so that the point of travel is the shortest possible distance over prohibited streets.
 However, if the additional distance of travel to reach the shortest route would exceed two miles, the vehicle may take the most direct route to its destination.

 Hauling that meets the following criteria may require engineering investigations, routing definition, coordination, police escort, and control of permit movement:

 - Loads in excess of 14 feet wide.

 - Loads in excess of 135 feet in overall length.

 - Loads that are of a weight that require: